How To Play Guitar Like Jimi Hendrix

 How did I get started?
 Well, back in the day, when Jimi first happened I played a lot of his music in 3 piece rock bands.
 I've lost count of how many times I played 15 minute solos over 'Red House'.
 But that didn't put me in the same league as Jimi.
 I'm still not, but the reason I can get close is down to one thing - I've had 40 extra years of practice that Jimi never had.
 He was only 27 when he died.
 Imagine how good he would be if he were alive now!

 One thing is for sure, Jimi wouldn't sound like Jimi if he were here now.
 He would have evolved.
 I take that into account and go to some very interesting places.

-Finally, Remember, Take heart: Clapton, Jimi, Beck etc. all made a plink plink when they first picked up a guitar - but they stuck with it.
+Finally, Remember, Take heart: even Jimi made a plink, plink noise when he first picked up a guitar - but he stuck with it.
 Listen, play along, copy.

 Every guitar player owes Jimi so much.